 And the vegetables are even better in calories.
-If you had a caloric lunch, a sliced cucumber or carrot may be enough for you as a quick snack.
+If you had a richer lunch, a sliced cucumber or carrot may be enough for you as a quick snack.
 Thanks to the fiber content, you will support the feeling of satiety by eating vegetables, and in addition to that, it should prevent you from wandering around the kitchen at work and looking for something to snack on.
 All you have to do is prepare a box in advance, into which you can pre-cut any kind of vegetables.

 Of course, in the case of chocolate, we probably can’t call it a balanced snack.
 However, it is definitely not a bad idea to have a piece (approx. 20 g) of chocolate with high cocoa content hidden in your bag or desk.
 All you have to do is cut the whole bar into smaller pieces and individually wrap them in foil.
 Thanks to this, you will have your daily portion clearly determined.
 Also, you don’t have to worry about a cheat meal like this.
 According to studies, chocolate is rich in iron, magnesium, copper and manganese.

 In addition, it has a positive effect on lowering blood pressure and overall blood circulation.
 High-percentage chocolate also has the advantage that even a small piece will be enough to drive away the cravings.
 So you probably won’t eat the whole bar, which could easily happen to you with sweet milk chocolate, for example.
 Even with regard to the benefits, chocolate with high cocoa content will be a better choice.